carbon-language/carbon-lang/clang/examples/PrintFunctionNames/README.txt

 Once the plugin is built, you can run it using:
 --
-$ clang-cc -load path/to/PrintFunctionNames.so -plugin=print-fns some-input-file.c
+$ clang -cc1 -load path/to/PrintFunctionNames.so -plugin=print-fns some-input-file.c
 --